Brain-Development-and-Disorders-Lab/jspsych-attention-check/README.md

 ## Example Usage

 You can simply add an attention check to your jsPsych plugin like any other timeline element.
+The following example uses keyboard input only.

 ```javascript
 timeline.push({